reusable-ui/reusable-ui-monorepo/variants/theme-variant/README.md

 ### `usesThemeOverride(theme)`

-Injects theme-specific CSS variables to override the current theme contextually.
+Overrides the current theme by injecting theme-specific CSS variables.

 Useful for conditional states such as **error**, **success**, **warning**, etc.
 The returned `CssRule` should be scoped within a conditional selector (e.g. `:invalid`, `.error`, `.success`) to avoid applying the override unconditionally.